AdobeDocs/advertising.en/help/search-social-commerce/advertising-insights/insight-generate.md

 4. Click **[!UICONTROL Generate Insight]**.

-   You'll receive notification when the job is completed or fails based on your [configured notification settings](/help/search-social-commerce/notifications/notification-edit.md) for [!UICONTROL Advertising Insights].
+   You receive notification when the job is completed or fails based on your [configured notification settings](/help/search-social-commerce/notifications/notification-edit.md) for [!UICONTROL Advertising Insights].

 >[!MORELIKETHIS]
 >